HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 Search crawlers discover content by following links between URLs, as well as using additional sources that website owners can provide, like the generation of XML Sitemaps (a list of URLs that a website’s owner wants search engines to index) or through direct crawl requests via search engines tools (e.g., the Google Search Console).

-Once  search engines access web content they need to "render" - similar to what web browsers do - and index it.
+Once  search engines access web content they need to "render"–similar to what web browsers do–and index it.
 Search engines will then analyze and catalogue the identified information, trying to understand it as users do, to ultimately store it in its "index" or web database.

 When users enter a query, search engines search their index to find the best content to display on the search results pages to answer their queries, using a variety of factors to determine which pages are shown first, second, third, etc.